thanos-io/thanos/docs/proposals/202005_query_logging.md

 This algorithm has been heavily derived from this pull request[[3]](https://github.com/prometheus/prometheus/pull/5794) and would suggest referring this for the implementation of the same.

-#### Common Use case to all
-* **Tracking queries across different components**
-The current implementation provides addition for tracking requests across different components of **Thanos**.
-Since we are logging the queries at the **StoreAPI** level, and those queries are flowing from one component to another, the only way to track them would be to have a request-id, which would help in tracking the logs of an individual query between different component.
-Another use-case would be to have a correlation of logs based on queries, so the request-id also serves the same purpose.

-* **Implementation**
-Since **Thanos** has a solid tracing infrastructure in place, we can **re-use the tracing-id** for a given request, and thus we can track the request across the different components.

-### Alternatives

-#### Use Active Queries in StoreAPI

-This is not possible due to the **distributed nature** of Thanos.
-It has a lot of moving parts, and with the current implementation of *ActiveQueryLogging*, it is best used as a local logger for each component.

-#### Integrating the Query Logging with the current logging

-The current logger is a bit different from the other loggers described above.
-These three loggers are aimed at providing debugging/insights about the queries made, and it makes sense to separate the logic of the usual logger with the above ones.

-#### Don't add anything

-This proposal adds in a new feature for Thanos, so there isn't any alternative until now that would solve our problem.

-### Non Goals

-* Query logging part would help in debugging the internal requests made.
-* This provides ample of insights about possible bottle-neck of individual components of Thanos.

 ## Work Plan